-If a second-hand car, motorcycle, heavy vehicle, caravan or trailer changes hands, the vehicle registration must be transferred within 14 days after getting the vehicle.
+If a second-hand car, motorcycle, heavy vehicle, caravan, or trailer or boat changes hands, the vehicle registration must be transferred within 14 days after getting the vehicle or boat.
 There are fees you may need to pay when you transfer registration.

 If you are selling or disposing of your vehicle to another person, you will need to give this person: